sdesrosiers1989/CHAMNHA-heat_related_child_mortality/README.md

    - Bias-correct temperature data using linear-scaling and monthly correction factors, and the CRU temperature dataset as the reference observations
    - Scripts (in bias_corr)
      - tas - sripts are available for CORDEX, CMIP6 and the CP4A and P25 UM models, however the rest of these scripts are based on using the CMIP6 models (though any netcdf file in same format should work)
-4. Preprae input pop/mortality data
+4. Prepare input pop/mortality data
    - Health burden model requires gridded total population, and gridded total annual mortality.
    - Compare different historical population and mortality input datasets (comp_pop_datasets) (OPTIONAL)
    - Scripts (in prepare_popmor_data)